Local moving companies in Maine

 Other considerations when moving to Baton Rouge, LA

-- State regulator: You can verify a Louisiana moving license and its status on the state regulator's official website.
+- State regulator: You can verify your Louisiana moving license status right on the state regulator’s official website, here.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Louisiana.
+- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
+This way, you can select your moving date and ensure your mail is forwarded to Louisiana right on time.
 Get started here.

-- Mover's insurance: Every state has their own requirements when it comes to insurance.
-Choose Released Value Protection for free coverage at 60 cents per pound from movers.
+- Mover’s insurance: Choose Released Value Protection for free coverage at 60 cents per pound from movers.
 For full-value protection, explore alternative options with your chosen moving company or consider a third-party insurance provider.

 - Moving checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.